Yosemite Lodge at the Falls: History

 The Lodge complex was built during the 1930s and the Great Depression, as a Works Progress Administration project under the President Franklin D. Roosevelt administration.
 Originally operated by staff of the National Park Service, which has primary responsibility for administering the Park, the Lodge services were later contracted out to private concessionaires.

 In 1992 Delaware North Parks and Resorts made the winning bid for primary concessions and was awarded management of Yosemite Lodge by the National Park Service, the federal agency with legislative authority for administering the Park.

 In January 1997, during a 100-year flood of the nearby Merced River, some 189 cabins and 108 hotel rooms of the Lodge were destroyed or badly damaged as a result.
 The Lodge complex lost 54% of its total capacity of 546 rooms by this.

 Delaware North was replaced as concessionaire by Aramark on March 1, 2016.
-During a copyright dispute between Delaware North and the National Park Service later that year, NPS renamed Yosemite Lodge at the Falls as Yosemite Valley Lodge, along with several related properties.
+During a trademark dispute between Delaware North and the National Park Service later that year, NPS renamed Yosemite Lodge at the Falls as Yosemite Valley Lodge, along with several related properties.

 After settlement of the dispute in 2019, NPS restored the historical names of the Lodge and other attractions in the Park.

+Mountain Room Restaurant

+On 14 August 2026, a federal grand jury indicted Danavon Caine, 36, a citizen of Jamaica, who was working on a seasonal H-2B visa, in Yosemite National Park, charging him with two counts of sexual abuse against a 19-year-old co-worker.